Back to Top

 In the new 2024 Player’s Handbook there are four official Rogue subclasses: The Arcane Trickster, Assassin, Thief and Soulknife.
 Notably, the first three were included in the 2014 Player’s Handbook while the Soulknife appeared in Tasha’s Cauldron of Everything.

-Both the Assassin and Thief subclasses have seen significant update, while the Arcane Trickster and the Soulknife have seen a few minor tweaks as follows:
+Both the Assassin and Thief subclasses have seen significant updates, while the Arcane Trickster and the Soulknife have seen a few minor tweaks as follows:

 • Arcane Trickster: You can now swap out a cantrip each time you level up.
-The Versatile Trickster feature has also been changed so that when you use the Trip option of Cunning Strike you can target an additional creature within 5 feet via Mage Hand.
+The Versatile Trickster feature has also been changed so that when you use the Trip option of Cunning Strike you can target an additional creature within 5 feet via the Mage Hand spell.

-• Soulknife: Your Psychic Blades now have a range of 60/120 (instead of 60/- featured in the 2014 rules).
+• Soulknife: Your Psychic Blades now have a range of 60/120 (instead of the 60/- range featured in the 2014 rules).
 In addition the blades have the Vex mastery property.

 • Thief: You can activate magic items as a Bonus Action and have a new Cunning Strike option called Stealth Attack that allows you to remain hidden after attacking.
 Use Magic Device now also offers you an additional attunement slot, grants a chance to activate magic items without expending charges, and allows you to use Spell Scrolls, no matter your class or spellcasting prowess.